2DSharp/2dsharp.github.io/_posts/2019-10-18-design-patterns.md

 }
 {% endhighlight %}

-This class knows too much about how doors and how to build both blocks and doors.
+This class knows too much about how doors and blocks are built.
 Don't let your classes know too much.

 Dependency injection solves the problem by handing over a readymade door to the robot.
 Now if you'd like a different door, you simply swap the old door with a new door.